Sammy-ssp/disasterresponsepipeline/README.md

 Data folder contains the following:
 - disaster_categories.csv: contains the disaster categories csv file
 - disaster_messages.csv: contains the disaster messages csv file
-- DisasterResponse.db: contains the emergency db which is a merge of categories and messages by ID
+- DisasterResponse.db: contains the emergency db (merge of categories and messages by ID)
 - process_data.py: contains the scripts to transform data

 Models folder contains the following:
-- random_forest.pkl: contains the RandomForestClassifier pickle file
+- classifier.pkl: contains the RandomForestClassifier pickle file
-- train_classifier.py: script to train ml_ipeline.py
+- train_classifier.py: script to train pipeline

 ## Results <a name="results"></a>